niklasramo/mezr/README.md

 **Parameters**

-- **element**
+1. **element**
    - The element which's dimensions and offsets we want to compute from the offset root (the second argument).
+   - Accepts any HTML/SVG element, a document object or a window object.
+Alternatively you can also provide an array where the first item is the element and the second item is the area edge (`"content"`, `"padding"`, `"scroll"`, `"border"`, `"margin"`).
+   - By default the provided element's area edge is considered to be `"border"`.
-- **offsetRoot**
+2. **offsetRoot**
    - The element from which to compute the offset from.
+   - Accepts any HTML/SVG element, a document object or a window object.
+Alternatively you can also provide an array where the first item is the element and the second item is the area edge (`"content"`, `"padding"`, `"scroll"`, `"border"`, `"margin"`).
+   - By default the provided element's area edge is considered to be `"border"`.
    - Optional, defaults to the first argument's closest document.

 **Examples**